Systems programming and data structures meet to make instant collision-checking.

 However, this data layout isn’t quite optimal.
 We’ve broken up our possibly-colliding points into a bunch of different allocations, requiring an extra size parameter on each and fragmenting our memory.
 We can coagulate all the affordance set into one gigantic array, and then use another lookup table to get the starting and ending indices relevant to one point.

-Additionally, to make SIMD parallelism easier, we can use a struct-of-arrays layout for each point in
+Additionally, to make SIMD parallelism easier, we can use a

-, which means that we split out each dimension of every point, and store them in separate
+we split out each dimension of every point, and store them in separate

 buffers.